http2/http2.github.io/faq/index.md

 Send a SETTINGS frame setting state size to zero, then RST all streams until a SETTINGS frame with the ACK bit set has been received.

+### Why is there a single compression/flow-control context?

+Simplicity.

+The original proposals had stream groups, which would share context, flow control, etc. While that would benefit proxies (and the experience of users going through them), doing so added a fair bit of complexity.
+It was decided that we'd go with the simple thing to begin with, see how painful it was, and address the pain (if any) in a future protocol revision.

+### Why is there an EOS symbol in HPACK?

+HPACK's huffman encoding, for reasons of CPU efficiency and security, pads out huffman-encoded strings to the next byte boundary; there may be between 0-7 bits of padding needed for any particular string.

+If one considers huffman decoding in isolation, any symbol that is longer than the required padding would work; however, HPACK's design allows for bytewise comparison of huffman-encoded strings.
+By requiring that the bits of the EOS symbol are used for padding, we ensure that users can do bytewise comparison of huffman-encoded strings to determine equality.
+This in turn means that many headers can be interpreted without being huffman decoded.

 ## Deployment Questions